ahmadexp/MiSTer_i2c2oled/README.md

   Set to "yes" if you want the Header of the "original" Two-Color Pictures to be inverted.
   Useful if you run an One-Color Display. "no" is default.
   This Option inverts the first 16 lines.

+* Option `SHOW_TEMP`
+  Set to "yes" if you want the temperature sensor (AD7414) readout to be shown on the OLED.
+  The AD7414 sensor can be soldered on the RTC 1.3 board.
+  You can set the place where the temperature to be shown on the OLED using SHOW_TEMP_ROW and SHOW_TEMP_COL Also you can set the refresh rate of the temperature readout via SHOW_TEMP_INTERVAL in seconds.

 If you need to change the Display i2c Address add the following Option
 * Option `oledid`